Why Real Collaboration Is One of the Most Underrated Advantages a Business Owner Can Have

 Just in the past year, we've seen significant changes in tax law, benefits compliance requirements, and financial reporting standards.
 Each one individually is manageable.
 But when they're all hitting at once and your advisors aren't coordinating their responses, it becomes overwhelming fast.

 The owners who thrive aren't necessarily the ones who know the most about every discipline.
-They're the ones who've built the right team around them.
+They're the ones who've built the right team around them and made sure that team actually collaborates.

 One client told me recently: "I didn't realize how much energy I was wasting trying to be the translator between my advisors until I didn't have to do it anymore.
 Now I can actually focus on growing the business."